 How many U.S. triathletes will go to the Olympics?

 A maximum of three athletes per country and gender (i.e., three men, three women) can race in Tokyo, if three athletes rank in the top-30 of the World Triathlon Individual Olympic Qualification Rankings by the end the World Triathlon Olympic qualification window on June 14, 2021.
 All individual athletes must also be ranked in the top 140 on World Triathlon’s Olympic Qualification list.
-Based on rankings as of June 10, the U.S. expects to send three women to Tokyo, and the final number of men will be determined after June 14.
-In total, 55 men and 55 women will qualify for the individual races at the Tokyo Games.
+Based on rankings as of June 14, the U.S. will qualify three women's spots and two men's spots for Tokyo.

 Is anyone already qualified for the U.S. Olympic Triathlon Team?